Snownee/Lychee/docs/docs/general-types.md

 ## BlockPredicate

-An BlockPredicate is a predicate of an in-world block.
+A BlockPredicate is a predicate of an in-world block.
 It can also be used to represent the first possible block that matches this predicate.

 ??? note "Format"